 I read about one low-paid service industry worker who took out a $20,000 loan to buy GameStop at $234 only to see 80% of the value wiped out within a few weeks.
 Now he’s stuck paying the $300 per month payments on that loan out of his low-paying day job’s wages.

 To me, Bitcoin speculation is no different.
 People with zero knowledge of financial management or investing buy Bitcoin and lose their small life savings during inevitable price swings.

 What’s going to happen with GameStop or Bitcoin prices in the future?
 I have no clue.

-I do know that 99.9% of people shouldn’t touch either unless you know, for sure, based on past investing history, you have the right temperament to ride out the volatility.
+I do know that 99.9% of us shouldn’t touch either unless we know, for sure, based on past investing history, we have the right temperament to ride out the volatility.

-This likely means you’re already worth at least a few million dollars and your speculation in those assets are less than 10% of your total net worth.
+This likely means we’re already worth at least a few million dollars and our speculation in those assets are less than 10% of our total net worth.
+(My preference is 0%.)

-You’re still gambling, but at least you’re gambling with less risk.
+We’d still be gambling, but at least doing so with less risk.

 Real estate is a bad idea for most people, but for a different reason.

 Proponents of real estate investing love to talk about the cash flow benefits.